StartForKiller/Zig-ImGui/README.md

 Zig-ImGui uses [cimgui](https://github.com/cimgui/cimgui) to generate [Zig](https://github.com/ziglang/zig) bindings for [Dear ImGui](https://github.com/ocornut/imgui).

-It is currently up to date with [Dear ImGui v1.90.1](https://github.com/ocornut/imgui/releases/tag/v1.90.1).
+It is currently up to date with [Dear ImGui v1.90.3](https://github.com/ocornut/imgui/releases/tag/v1.90.3).

-At the time of writing, Zig-ImGui supports zig `0.12.0-dev.2341+42389cb9c`
+At the time of writing, Zig-ImGui has been validated against zig `0.12.0-dev.2341+42389cb9c`

 ## Using the pre-generated bindings